opentelekomcloud-infra/zuul/doc/source/config/job.rst

       appear here must be defined in the same project as this job definition.

-      Each item in the list may may be supplied either as a string, in which case it references the name of a :ref:`secret` definition, or as a dict.
+      Each item in the list may be supplied either as a string, in which case it references the name of a :ref:`secret` definition, or as a dict.
 If an element in this list is given as a dict, it may have the following fields: